|Photo from Lambda Legal|

 Maverick Couch, Gay High School Student, Sues School Over Ban Of His 'Jesus Is Not A Homophobe' T-Shirt (Huffington Post)

-This post is part of the LGBT Holidays series by Kittredge Cherry at the Jesus in Love Blog.
+This post is part of the LGBT Calendar series by Kittredge Cherry at the Jesus in Love Blog.
 The series celebrates religious and spiritual holidays, holy days, feast days, festivals, anniversaries, liturgical seasons and other occasions of special interest to lesbian, gay, bisexual, transgender and queer people of faith and our allies.